ayinfly/cse151milestone2/README.md

 ## Owen:
 - Wrote initial code for data preprocessing
-- Majority of READMEs for each milestone
+- Wrote Majority of READMEs for each milestone
-- Majority of code for training and evaluating DNN models
+- Wrote Majority of code for training and evaluating DNN models
-- Commentary for DNN models in notebook
+- Provided written commentary for DNN models in notebook
 - Final writeup: methods, results, and discussion for DNN models, data exploration, and data preprocessing (converted from Google Doc to README.md)

 ## Darryl: